Isaiah 39

 At that time

-The act of sending "letters and a gift" was a common diplomatic practice in the ancient Near East, intended to establish alliances and express goodwill.
-In this context, Merodach-baladan's gesture can be seen as an attempt to court Hezekiah's favor and possibly secure an ally against Assyria.
-This action highlights the political maneuvering of the time and serves as a cautionary tale about the dangers of relying on human alliances rather than trusting in God's sovereignty.
+The sending of letters and gifts was a common diplomatic practice in the ancient Near East, often used to establish alliances or express goodwill.
+This act by Merodach-baladan can be seen as an attempt to court Hezekiah's favor and possibly secure an alliance against their common enemy, Assyria.
+The gifts may have been intended to flatter Hezekiah and gain his trust.

 And Hezekiah welcomed the envoys gladly